c42f/MicroLogging.jl/README.md

 * *Package authors* want to emit logs in a simple way, without caring about how they're dispatched.
-* *Application programmers* care about a complete application as built up from many packages.
+* *Application authors* care about a complete application as built up from many packages.
 They need to control how log records are dispatched, but don't get any control over how they're created.

 Application programmers tend to be calling functions from many different packages to achieve an overall task.
-With dynamic scoping for log handlers, it's easy to control log dispatch based on task.
+With dynamic scoping for log handlers, it's easy to control log dispatch based on task:

 ```julia
 logger = MyLogger(#= ... =#)